Samardh-Kaulwar/AgroMart/README.md

 SDGs our project align with are Good Health and Well Being, and Zero Hunger.

 ### Problem Statement:
-By studying the United Nations SDGs our team felt that all the Goals are interconnected and cannot be completely eradicated while others are still taking place.
+- By studying the United Nations SDGs our team felt that all the Goals are interconnected and cannot be completely eradicated while others are still taking place.
 Hunger is a challenge to humanity being poor is not just a bane but can incapacitate people to explore life and have a healthy life.
+- DDT (dichloro-diphenyl-trichloroethane) used in agriculture has many negative affects on our lives.
-Many people cannot afford to buy fruits and vegetables due to their increasing prices.
-Conventional farming also has lot of drawbacks and is affecting the environment in many ways.
+- Many people cannot afford to buy fruits and vegetables due to their increasing prices.
+- Conventional farming also has lot of drawbacks and is affecting the environment in many ways.

 ### Solution: